SenthilKumar009/SenthilKumar009/README.md

 :man_technologist: About Me :man_in_tuxedo:

+   :house: : Chennai, India

 I am Senthil Kumar Kanagaraj from Chennai, India.
 I am self taught Big Data Developer, who love to solve the real time problems using data and related tools.
 I have a good knowledge in development end to end data pipelines using spark eco system technologies and scaling myself into cloud as well.
 Now I am building a portfolio to share the knowledge I have developed and my daily learning through various gateways like Github, LinkedIn, Twitter, and etc.

+:bulb: Skills

+- Spark
+- Python
+- SQL
-Skills: Spark / Python / SQL / Big Data Analytics / Databricks/ Power BI/ Story Telling
+- Big Data Analytics
+- Databricks
+- Power BI
+- Snowflake
+- Azure Data Factory

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently upscaling myself to become a Freelancing Data Engineer.
-- 🌱 I’m currently learning Azure and Databricks for Data Engineering
+- 🌱 I’m currently learning Azure and Databricks to enhance myself.
-- 👯 I’m looking to collaborate on Big Data Analytics Projects
+- 👯 I’m looking to collaborate on Big Data Analytics Projects.
 - 🤔 I’m looking for help with SQL, Python and PySpark
-- 📫 How to reach me: Find a better way to reach you guys
+- 📫 How to reach me: Finding a better way to reach you guys
 - 😄 Pronouns: I'm an Alien
 - ⚡ Fun fact: I believe that I'm an Alien